KingdomsOfArilann/wiki-content/staff/roles.md

 - Builder - Build/edit structures for game servers.

-- JrMod - Moderator in training.
-Temp/intro GM rank.

-  - Primarily answering questions from players and resolving player issues.
+- Helper - Answer questions players and know when to escalate issues.

-  - Secondary: Moderation and enforcing rules.
+  - Primarily: Answering questions from players via in-game & support tickets, escalate to admin team if needed.

+  - Secondary: Light rule enforcement by muting offenders, escalate to mod team for serious offences.

-  - Has very similar permissions to Moderator, see [Staff Commands](https://wiki.originsrebirth.com/docs/staff/commands).
+  - Similar permissions to Moderator, see [Staff Commands](https://wiki.originsrebirth.com/docs/staff/commands).
 May also spectate players to check for cheats/xray.

-  - JrMod should expect to be promoted to Moderator after 1 or 2 months.

 - Ranks typically have perms of lesser ranks and can do their roles but it is not expected.